matt-friend/uni_revision/fprog_rn.md

 	\x -> e :: a -> b

-Conventionally in Haskell we omit brackets in functoin signatures.
+Conventionally in Haskell we omit brackets in function signatures.
 For instance instead of

 ```haskell
 a -> (b -> (c -> (d -> e)))